Areas of Expertise

 The areas are:

-This domain includes the Erasmus MC/Faculty of Medicine and Health Sciences and the Institute of Health Policy and Management (iBMG).
+This domain includes the Erasmus MC/Faculty of Medicine and Health Sciences and the Erasmus School of Health Policy & Management (ESHPM).

 Erasmus MC is the new name for the Rotterdam university medical centre, which is a merger of the Faculty of Medicine and Health Sciences and the University Hospital Rotterdam (Dijkzigt, Sophia, Daniel den Hoek clinic).
 This centre for knowledge development, training and care in the field of sickness and health – the largest of its kind in Europe – is renowned nationally and internationally.
 The research combines its internationally acknowledged expertise in the fields of clinical sciences, health sciences and biomedical sciences.
 The biomedical cluster plays a leading role in the field of genomics (analysis of genes and proteins) and bioinformatics.
 The Forensic Molecular Biology department works together with the Netherlands Forensic Institute (NFI).
 Major long-term genetic epidemiological studies among the elderly and children are Erasmus Rotterdam Health for the Elderly (ERGO) and Generation R respectively.

-The institute of Health Policy and Management (iBMG) forms a bridge between medicine and the health sciences on the one hand and social sciences on the other.
+Erasmus School of Health Policy & Management (ESHPM) forms a bridge between medicine and the health sciences on the one hand and social sciences on the other.

 This area includes the Erasmus School of Economics and the Rotterdam School of Management, Erasmus University.
 It has a strong reputation in education as well as research.
 Its economics programmes and management programmes attract students and postgraduates from all over the world.